Film / The Ledge

 - Activist Fundamentalist Antics: Taken to a very deadly level as Gavin is about to "die for his beliefs".

-- Affably Evil: Joe, other than being a fundamentalist Christian and some Condescending Compassion, he is shown as being a very nice, affable and easy-going fellow... except when he loses his patience when debating religion.
+- Affably Evil: Joe, other than being a fundamentalist Christian and some Condescending Compassion, is shown at first as being a very nice, affable and easy-going fellow... except when he loses his patience when debating religion.
+Then, after discovering his wife's affair, he goes off the deep end.

 - Author Tract: Pre-release marketing touted this film as atheist-friendly, since it was going to be one of the few movies to have an openly atheist hero that averted the Hollywood Atheist trope; also the director, Matthew Chapman, is the great-great grandson of Charles Darwin.